 6. Young Fathers – Cocoa Sugar

 Trying to explain Young Fathers to someone is trying to sell someone on escargot.
 If you can get past the salty, slimy taste, it’s pretty good.
 That description alone is probably why I’ll never have escargot and why I’ll never try to sell you on Young Father.
 If you’re brave enough, the experience is worth it.
 Cocoa Sugar is their most focus outing so far.
 It’s an eclectic mix of acid hip-hop, electro music, Afro-beat and more.
-Through the dissonance is beautiful moments of harmony.
+Through the dissonance are beautiful moments of harmony.
 There’s really nothing else like it.

 (A video isn’t good enough, I had to post their performance)